 As a cute and warm insulated jacket, it is perfect for low-key winter activities (such as a hike or walk around town) or as a belay jacket at an icy belay.
 Wear it during the coldest days of winter as your most outer jacket.
 Other coats layer easily underneath, allowing you to add a little more versatility for superior warmth.
 Thanks to its incredible weather protection, the Patagonia Hyper Puff is awesome for wearing out in any winter storm.
 Plus, it comes in some super cute colors.

-This jacket sustains a great value.
+This jacket sustains an excellent value.
 For a retail price of $299 (with several amazing online deals), the Hyper Puff features an iron-clad guarantee that is backed by Patagonia.
 If you have any zipper or durability issues, they will either repair it or provide you with great service.
 During our testing period, we didn't observe any wear and tear issues, even after hiking and skiing through the woods.
 As a result, we'd say the jacket is worth the money.

 If you seek a warm winter jacket, the Hyper Puff Patagonia Hoody is one of our recommendations.
 Wear it during the coldest winter days.
 Just avoid it for super aerobic activities or the warmer seasons.